What is an Interim Statement?

 An interim statement refers to a financial statement that covers a period of less than a year.
 Interim financial statements portray the financial performance of a company over a short period of time.

-Publicly traded companies are required to release interim statements on a quarterly basis, providing investors with updates on how the company is performing and also keeps its financial activity transparent.
+Publicly traded companies are required to release interim statements on a quarterly basis, providing investors with updates on how the company is performing and also to keep its financial activities transparent.
 It’s also important to note that the term “interim” can be applied to any period of time that’s less than a year and does not necessarily refer to quarterly results.

 Example of an Interim Statement

 Here’s an income statement from an interim financial report released by Sundial Growers Inc., a Canadian cannabis company.